 Does your current job allow you to build time with your family into your work day?

-STEP 9.
 Cross Selling Drives More Commissions

 This is where the business gets exciting!
 It’s also where so many agents fail.

 Cross selling insurance is always hard when you aren’t equipped with a plan.
 It may sound as simple as falling off a log, but I can promise you that’s not the case.
 I’m sure you can imagine how much valuable it can be to have more than one insurance policy in each household.
 By doing this, you drastically increase your chances of making another sale down the road, which is a much cheaper than trying to acquire a new client.

 Check out what the White House had to say about the cost of acquiring a new customer.
 If this doesn’t scream cross selling, I’m not sure what does.